David McGee's Webpage

 Not coincidentally, Tellurians are the most basal of men.
 Their build, skin, and hair color may vary from place to place, but they have not had many novel evolutionary pressures.
 For most of their existence, they have lived as their ancestors did: foraging for food and running down big game.

-Venusians tend to be tall, with long torsos and shortish legs, along with large hands and feet.
+Phosphori tend to be tall, with long torsos and shortish legs, along with large hands and feet.
 This is believed to be an adaption for better swimming.
-All of them have notably long arms, but this is taken to an extreme amount the tree - dwellers.
+All of them have notably long arms, but this is taken to an extreme among the tree - dwellers.
 They constantly brachiate, and almost resemble gibbons.

 They also have notably long lifespans.
-If not slain by disease or violence, most Venusians will live into their hundreds.
+If not slain by disease or violence, most Phosphori will live into their hundreds.
 They tend to have very good memories, though this may be due to nurture rather than nature.
 Venus is very wet, so paper and papyrus degrade quickly.
-Most Venusian cultures do have writing, but it's fairly rare, and much most information is recorded orally.
+Most Venusian cultures do have writing, but it's fairly rare -- only the most important information is written down.
+Almost everything is recorded and transmitted orally.

-Venusians always mate for life.
-None of them practice polygamy or serial monogamy, no Venusian has any interest in one - night stands.
+The Phosphori mate for life.
+None of them practice polygamy or serial monogamy; if a psychologically normal Phosphoran hooks up with somebody, it is only out of morbid curiosity.
 They tend to marry in their late twenties, and 'til death do they part.
-If her spouse dies, a Venusian will never marry again.
+If her spouse dies, a Phosporan will never marry again.
 Usually, she will fall into a deep depression and waste away.
-They are as fast as swans, though perhaps more faithful.
+They are as fast as gibbons, though perhaps more faithful.

-As there is no ground, there is no metallurgy, and Venusians have had to breed plants to do everything for them.
+As there is no ground, there is no metallurgy, so the Phosphori have had to breed plants to do everything for them.
 Some are spun into clothes, others become food and medicine.
+They have wood as strong as steel, fibers as sleek and water - resistant as any industrial product.
 Some create conveniently boat - shaped stalks, a few have been bred into dirigibles.
 Many carnivorous plants function as traps or sentries.

 § 3 Cynthians

 Cynthia is Tellus's only moon, a small and dry world.
 On a purely physiological level, Cynthians appear very distinct.
 To adapt to the lower gravity, they have grown tall and lanky.
-And their faces are quite strange to Tellurian eyes; they have hooked noses and long, pointed ears, with piercing, bright eyes.
+And their faces are quite strange to Tellurian eyes; they have hooked noses and long piercing, bright eyes.

 But, this is not what makes Cynthians unique.
 Cynthia is a tidally - locked world -- the Moon's day is as long as its orbital period, which happens to be about a month.
 Humans were not designed for such an environment, so evolution had to get very creative.